 Therefore, look at the rating or ranking of the players you may come up against and the tournament grading.

 Consider also how much tennis you have been playing leading up to the tournament – all these factors will help you set realistic expectations before you step onto the court.

 Find Your Level

-Finally, it is important to find your level and play to that when you first start entering tournaments.
+Finally, finding your level and playing to that when you first start playing tennis tournaments is important.
 This is a really crucial step to stop you from becoming discouraged early in your match-play journey.